 It is worth mentioning that Blancpain produces all tools for producing movement parts themselves.
 I had the opportunity to witness the production of tiny tools necessary for even tinier parts, the amount of precision dedicated to each step along the way is impressive.
 The degree of manual work is very high, working a tiny tool by hand under a microscope requires as much craft as decorating a movement part to highest standards.
 It therefore is no surprise that all tools ever used for any movement are stored safely for potential future use.

 When it comes to decoration, every part of the movement that can be decorated is decorated, also those parts that are not visible.
-These standards work for every single movement, may it be the 1151 of a Bathyscaphe 38mm or the 2322 of the Le Brassus Tourbillon Carrousel.
+These standards work for every single movement, may it be the 1151 of a Bathyscaphe 38mm or the 2322 of the Le Brassus (now Villeret) Tourbillon Carrousel.

 Moving on, we will now take a look at the old farmhouse in Le Brassus, where all complicated watches above a perpetual calendar and the artisan pieces are manufactured.